Dans-labs/ddps-docs/docs/index.md

 This file documents the functional requirements and technical specifications for a service that implements an LTP policy for B2SHARE into a CTS certified archive (outsourced), called the Digital Preservation Service (DPS).
 It is meant as a guide on how to implement an example Long-term Preservation Service between a short to midterm data (web)repository service and a long-term preservation (LTP) archive.
 The implementation adheres to documented community conventions for the use of W3C Linked Data Notifications (LDN) and Activity Streams 2 (AS2) to integrate repository systems with long-term (LTP) archives, in a distributed, resilient and web-native architecture.
-The standards used, and the application profiles documented here, are implementations of the generic patterns described by [Event Notifications in Value-Adding Networks]{target=_blank}, that details a profile for using Linked Data Notifications with ActivityStreams2 payloads in value-adding networks.
+The standards used, and the application profile documented here, are implementations of the generic patterns described by [Event Notifications in Value-Adding Networks]{target=_blank}, that details a profile for using Linked Data Notifications with ActivityStreams2 payloads in value-adding networks.
 The the [COAR Notify Protocol](https://notify.coar-repositories.org/){target=_blank} is also strongly aligned with the [Event Notifications in Value-Adding Networks]{target=_blank} Profile and provides notification patterns that are more specific implementations of the generic patterns described by [Event Notifications in Value-Adding Networks]{target=_blank}.